EjabberdUpgrade/kafka-admin-tool/README.md

 Kafka cluster and presents it as a set of easy to understand web pages.

-The Kafka Web Console was built for Kafka v0.8, as a stand alone web application written in Scala using the [Play Framework](http://www.playframework.com/).
+The Kafka Admin Tool was built for Kafka v0.8, as a stand alone web application written in Scala using the [Play Framework](http://www.playframework.com/).